fsuri/Pequin-Artifact/RunningExperiments.md

 **Manual Instructions** (OLD) -- You can ignore this if the above scripts work fine!

-The following steps are necessary to run Postgres.
    > :warning: **[NOTE]**: These steps have already been completed on our pre-supplied postgres image.
 However, you will need to adjust the paths in the `postgresql_copy.conf`, `pg_hba_copy.conf` files to match the current cloudlab user, and not fs435.
-First, locate the `postgres_service.sh` script (`src/scripts/postgres_service.sh`).
+First, locate the `postgres_service.sh` script (`usr/local/etc/postgres_service.sh`).
 Then do the following on the machine you intend to run postgres on (e.g. Cloudlab server)
 1. Uninstall existing Postgres state: run `./postgres_service.sh -u`
 2. If creating a disk iamge, also run `sudo groupadd postgres` and `sudo userdel postgres`
 3. Install postgres and initialize a first time: run `./postgres_service.sh -n 1`.
 This will delete the default main cluster, and create a new one (pgdata) with config files located in `/etc/postgres/12/pgdata`